colinchu27/lyft-up/README.md

 …but with a twist:
 > 👥 Follow friends, view their workout history, and share your own progress!

-This is my **first iOS app** built from scratch using **SwiftUI**.
-It's a personal project meant to solve a real user need I've experienced: making workouts more interactive, social, and accountable — without the bloat or distractions of other fitness apps.
+This is my **first iOS app** that I built using **SwiftUI**.
+It's a personal project meant to solve a real user need I've experienced: making workouts more interactive, social, and accountable!

 ---